MrNicolass/V2com-Library-Training/README.md

 ### With Maven/Quarkus from the Terminal

-1. If you've created a `.env` file before, renamit or exclude to execute program in dev mode.

-2. Create the project .jar:
+1. Create the project .jar:
     ```sh
     ./mvnw package -DskipTests
     ```

-3. Run the project:
+2. Run the project:
     ```sh
     ./mvnw quarkus:dev
     ```